bytedance/trae-agent/server/Readme.md

 # HTTP Server

-This folder contains the elements for hosting the Trae agent as an HTTP server using Flask or FastAPI.
+This folder contains the elements for hosting the Trae agent as an HTTP server using FastAPI.
 It is still under construction and should **not** be used in production yet.

 ## Expected Features of the HTTP Server